easycoder/easycoder-py/doc/README.md

 ## Values

 All values are held in a special `ECValue` object, which contains the type of the value and its content.
 Numbers and text can be held as constant values but many entites have values that can't be known at compile time, such as the date or the size of a file.
 To deal with this, many values are instructions on how to get the actual value at runtime.
 As a simple example, a negate command is held as a 'negate' type and the value to be negated, which will in this case be a variable name.
 Values such as `left`, `right` or `size of` may operate on another `ECValue`, which is then evaluated recursively.
-Strings are concatenated using the word `cat` and the parts are held separately until runtime.This allows quite complex constructs such as
+Strings are concatenated using the word `cat` and the parts are held separately until runtime.This allows compound constructs such as

 ```
 print `Value: ` cat left 10 of SomeText